REL 275 - banner

 Required Materials

-• Electronic device (laptop computer, tablet, or mobile phone) with Internet access
+• Electronic device with Internet access

 Class Format